GriffinMichalak/C4C-Application/README.md

     a.
 The backend will be available at `http://localhost:4000`

 5. Error handling

-    a.
-If the app crashes, try running `pkill -f node` and then `npm run dev` again.
+- If the app crashes, try running `pkill -f node` and then `npm run dev` again.
-    b.
-If the data fails to load open a terminal in VSCode (ctrl + '~') and open Ports, and add 4000
+- If the data fails to load open a terminal in VSCode (ctrl + '~') and open Ports, and add 4000